Keep yourself hydrated by easily making some infused water with one of many recipes using fresh fruit, vegetables, and herbs.Jump to Recipe

 I prefer stronger flavors for most things, so this was a clear winner for me.
 The fruit adds a lot of flavor to the water, but it still isn’t too much.
 It’s not as strong as drinking juice, but more than plain water.

 The last infused water flavor we made was cucumber mint.
 I’ll be honest, I didn’t even try this one.
 I don’t like cucumbers at all, and only like subtle mint flavors.
 So, this one was all Justin.

 Find a container for your water.
 You can make it in individual servings, such as in a mason jar, or make an entire pitcher’s worth of water.
-Either way, if it isn’t going to be drank immediately, you want something that can be covered.
+Either way, if it isn’t going to be drunk immediately, you want something that can be covered.

+Place the cucumber and mint in a pitcher.
 Pour the water over top and chill in the refrigerator.
 Make sure to give it a stir before serving.